RD Sharma Class 9 Solutions

 This is an important chapter from geometry, that helps to learn about the types of quadrilaterals such as trapezium, rhombus, and square.
 Here you will also learn about the angle sum property of quadrilaterals.
 Further, this chapter helps to learn about several theorems related to the properties of a parallelogram and the mid-point theorem.
-All of these concepts are covered in detail in its total four exercises given in this chapter.
+All of these concepts are covered in detail in the total four exercises given in this chapter.

 Chapter 15: Areas of Parallelograms and Triangles

 This chapter covered several rules and theorems related to the determination of the area of parallelograms and triangles, which include these figures on the same base and between the same parallels, other geometric figures, regions, and some area axioms.
-Such concepts are asked in a total of three exercises of this chapter.
+Such concepts are asked in a total of three exercises in this chapter.